 - Reporting housing in box 1 – Housing should be excluded from box 1 and reported in box 14

 Not Reporting Honoraria Income

 Like other forms of income, an honorarium is taxable and must be reported on your tax return.
 Organizations paying honoraria report them to both the minister and the Internal Revenue Service (IRS) on a 1099-MISC form if compensation is $600 or greater in one calendar year.
-An honorarium is also subject to self-employment tax.
+An honorarium is also subject to self-employment tax.< Back